 These sample intercessions were written for use during the month of March in honor of the Solemnity of the Annunciation of the Lord; however, many can be used throughout the year.
-These intentions are appropriate for inclusion in the Prayer of the Faithful during Mass.
+These intentions are appropriate for inclusion in the Prayer of the Faithful at Sunday Mass.

-They can also be printed in the weekly bulletin, included at a local Respect Life march or rally, featured in email newsletters, shared on social media platforms, or prayed during personal or family prayer times.
+They can also be printed in the weekly bulletin, included at a local pro-life march or rally, featured in email newsletters, shared on social media platforms, or prayed during personal or family prayer times.

-For all expectant mothers:

-That the miracle of new life silently growing in their wombs

-will strengthen in them a commitment to cherish all human life;
+For all expectant mothers: That the miracle of new life silently growing in their womb will strengthen in them a commitment to cherish all human life; We pray to the Lord:

-For parents facing an unexpected pregnancy: That they may lovingly accept the precious life God has entrusted to their care;
+For parents facing an unexpected pregnancy: That they may lovingly accept the precious life God has entrusted to their care; We pray to the Lord:

-For married couples longing for a child: That through the intercession of the Blessed they may be given the grace to trust in God's loving plan for their family;
+For married couples longing for a child: That through the intercession of the Blessed Mother, they may be given the grace to trust in God's loving plan for their family; We pray to the Lord:

-For those considering adoption: May the Holy Spirit guide their discernment, and grant them the grace to say "yes" to God's holy will;
+For those considering adoption: May the Holy Spirit guide their discernment, and grant them the grace to say "yes" to God's holy will; We pray to the Lord: